NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/SlicerVR/README.md

 - SlicerOpenVR extension is functional, source code is available on GitHub (see link below).
 - VTKv9 version used in Slicer has been updated, a merge request has been submitted to upstream VTK.
-- Discussed strategy to generalize layout manager to support VR "views".
+- [Agreed on a design](../../BreakoutSessions/AR-VR.md#proposed-changes) to generalize layout manager to support VR "views".

 # Illustrations